GMOD/Apollo3/packages/website/docs/getting-started/try-it-out/02-loading-data.md

 ## Adding assemblies

 The next step is to add an assembly.
-We're going to use use trimmed-down assembly that only includes a single chromosome.
+We're going to use trimmed-down assembly that only includes a single chromosome.
 This is so that the data is small enough to be self-contained inside this repository, without the need for any external data.

 We are going to use a FASTA file that has been prepared with `bgzip` and `samtools` to be compressed and indexed.
 The organism this assembly belongs to